 - Banana Bread Blondies

 [Made one of my recipes?
 Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
 I love seeing what you create!]

 - ¾ cup almond butter (use the "drippy" kind)*

 - ¾ cup coconut sugar (or brown sugar)

 - 2 eggs

 - ½ tsp salt

-- Preheat your oven to 350 degrees and spray an 8×8 cast iron skillet or oven safe pan with non-stick cooking spray.
-(You can also you a casserole dish too is you don't have a skillet.)
+- Preheat your oven to 350 degrees and spray an 8 inch cast iron skillet or (8 in round baking dish) with cooking spray.

-- Next, press your dough into your prepared cast iron and spread it out evenly.
-Sprinkle a few extra chocolate chips on top (if you prefer) and bake the skillet for 18-20 minutes.
-Once it's done, allow it to cool slightly and serve it with your favorite ice cream scooped on top!
+- Next press your dough into your prepared skillet and spread it out evenly.
+Sprinkle a few extra chocolate chips over the top and bake for 18-20 minutes.
+(It's ok if it's still a little gooey in the center.
+Your cookie will continue to cook as it cools.)